 Talk about a ‘unique’ bonding experience…

 Kaede could probably forgive the Princess this time.
 After all, Sylviane was truly sorry for it, her own legs would recover in a few days, and no permanent damage had been done.
-However, it was hard to not feel bitter when she couldn’t even walk by herself.
+Though it was hard to not feel bitter when she couldn’t even walk by herself.

 But… What about next time?
 The familiar worried.
 Will I even be able to walk away?